 Double Down: Sometimes in blackjack, if you have a particularly favorable hand, you’ll want to consider “doubling down.”
 This means you can double your original bet if you think the odds are in your favor.
 After you double down, the dealer will give you one additional card, and only one card.
 Most people double down on 10 or 11 because there’s no way the additional card could cause you to bust.
 Check out the chart below for some helpful tips on when to stay and when to hit.
 This can help you out when you’re deciding whether you should double down or not.

 Split Your Hand: If you’re dealt two of the same cards, it’s sometimes advantageous to split your hand and play two hands at once.
 You will need to match your original bet, essentially doubling your original bet, but now you have two chances to beat the dealer.
 Each hand is separate and you play each of them individually just as you would a single hand.

-You can win in two ways against the dealer: The total of your cards closer to 21 without going over than the dealer’s total, or if the dealer "busts" by going over 21.
+You can win in two ways against the dealer: the total of your cards is closer to 21, without going over, than the dealer’s total, or if the dealer "busts" by going over 21.
 If your hand equals the dealer’s, then it’s called a push and neither the dealer nor the player wins.
 You’ll get your bet back, but you won’t receive a payout for a push.

 |Your Hand||Dealer's Card||Action|

 |12||4, 5, 6||Stand|

 |12||2, 3, 7, 8, 9, 10, Ace||Hit|

 As usual, our friendly dealers will help you understand the game and make the best choices if you’re learning.
 Check out our blog on How to Play Blackjack for a few more tips.
 Visit our casino page for general information or contact us if you have questions.
 Good luck!